 Whilst the sausages are grilling make up the batter.
 Sift the flour into a bowl (with a cloth under it to keep it steady), holding the sieve quite high to give the flour a good airing, add some seasoning and then make a well in the centre.
 Break the egg into it and beat it with an electric hand whisk (you can also use a balloon whisk), gradually incorporating the flour, and then beat in the milk and water.

-Serve it immediately with onion gravy (see the Cookery School Video on the right), and it’s absolutely wonderful with mashed potato.
+Serve it immediately with onion gravy and it’s absolutely wonderful with mashed potato.

 Using a fan-assisted oven?
 Click here